acend/container-basics-training/content/en/docs/13/_index.md

 ## Docker Hub

 You might be wondering where the images and base images you ran in the previous labs came from, when not already present on your computer.
-They all came from the Docker Hub!
+They all came from Docker Hub!

-Docker Hub is an online Docker registry, repository management and build platform.
+Docker Hub is an online Docker registry, repository management, and build platform.
 It consists of public and private repositories.
 Docker Hub integrates with various online services such as GitHub or GitLab.

 Publicly available images can be pulled without logging into the platform.